dkosmari/calibrate-joystick/README.md

     make
     sudo make install

-If building from a cloned repository, you need to run the "bootstrap" script once, before proceeding with the tarball steps.
+If building from a cloned repository, you need to run the `./bootstrap` script once, before proceeding with the tarball steps.

 This software uses Automake, so the standard Automake build options apply.
-Check the "INSTALL" file and the "./configure --help" command for more details.
+Check the [INSTALL](INSTALL) file and the `./configure --help` command for more details.